-\ A unit consists of three A shares and one B share.
+^{} A unit consists of three A shares and one B share.

-The gearing ratio indicates the extra amount by which shareholders' funds would rise or fall if total assets were to rise or fall.
-A figure of 100 means that the Company has a nil geared position.
-Maximum potential ratio = the ratio of total assets (including fixed interest and cash assets) to assets attributable to shareholders.
+[†] The gearing figure indicates the extra amount by which shareholders' funds would rise or fall if total assets were to rise or fall.
+A figure of zero per cent means that the Company has a nil geared position.
+A negative number means the Company holds net cash after offsetting borrowings.